 how does it feel to be fed by someone you don’t know very well, how can noise be made more or less bothersome and how do physical difficulties affect the eating process

 The workshop is playful and challenging.
-This is embodied learning; performing an action as opposed to simply imagining it and the experience is revealing.
+This is embodied learning; performing an action as opposed to simply imagining it.
+When participants are all from different cultures the experience reveals valuable insights into human reactions to the sensual qualities of food and environmental conditions